 Summer Swim Sites

-This year, indoor and outdoor pools will be open at: Avenue D R-Center, Adams Street R-Center, Flint Street R-Center, Genesee Valley Sports Complex, Clinton-Baden Community Center, East High School, Northeast & Northwest College Preparatory High Schools at Frederick Douglass, Thomas Jefferson High School, and Wilson Foundation Academy at Madison High School.
+This year, indoor and outdoor pools will be open at: Avenue D R-Center, Adams Street R-Center, Flint Street R-Center, Genesee Valley Sports Complex, East High School, Northeast & Northwest College Preparatory High Schools at Frederick Douglass and Thomas Jefferson High School.

 Supervised swimming is also available at the beautiful Durand Eastman Beach.

 Many R-Centers feature family friendly water spray parks including Carter Street, Edgerton, David F. Gantt, Humboldt and Thomas P. Ryan R-Centers.